Your Ephesus day, planned around your cruise ship.

 - Sea swimming

 - The Aegean is warm enough from mid-May to late October.
-Ladies Beach and Long Beach are 10 minutes from the port if you finish the tour with time to spare.
+Ladies Beach is a 5-minute taxi from the port and Long Beach about 10, if you finish the tour with time to spare.

 Where to eat